pbuckner/x-plane_plugins/XPython/docs/source/development/modules/weather.rst

   >>> info = xp.XPLMWeatherInfo_t()

-The instance will be intialized to useful defaults including:
+The instance will be initialized to useful defaults including:

 | .age = 0
 | .detail_found = -1